AFD-Net: Adaptive Fully-Dual Network for Few-Shot Object Detection: Methodology

+In this paper, the kernel size of Max Pool layer is $2\times2$.
+The \textit{conv} encoder $\mathcal{G}_{conv}$ is the last ResNet block, and the Global Pool layer encodes the output \textit{conv} features into a $2048$-dimensional vector.
+Two layers of \textit{fc} encoder $\mathcal{G}_{fc}$ are both $1024$-dimensional, thus the output vector of $\mathcal{G}_{fc}$ is $1024$-dimensional.
+Output task-specific class-attentive vectors are $3072$-dimensional.

-In this paper, besides separate feature representations for two subtasks, we decompose the processing of feature aggregation to realize separate model reweightings, leading to our Dual Aggregator (DA).
-DA consists of a classification aggregator and a bounding box regression aggregator in parallel.
-In each aggregator, each RoI vector of query features is aggregated with each class-attentive vector of support features following the scheme introduced in~\cite{Xiao2020FSDetView}, as shown in Fig.~\ref{fig:4}, which can be formulated as:
+{\bfseries Dual Feature Aggregation.} The class-attentive vectors are responsible for reweighting RoI vectors and activating those that encode potential novel objects.
+The aggregated RoI vectors are then fed into the R-CNN detector for state estimation.
+In this paper, besides separate feature representations for two subtasks, we decompose the process of feature aggregation to realize separate model reweighting, leading to our Dual Aggregator $\mathcal{A}$.
+It consists of a classification aggregator and a bounding box regression aggregator in parallel.
+In each aggregator, each RoI vector of query image is aggregated with each class-attentive vector of support features following the scheme introduced in~\cite{Xiao2020FSDetView}, as shown in Fig.~\ref{fig:4}, which can be formulated as: